bagder/log/README.md

 ## Happened this week

-- It was been pointed out to me that the look if this log is not very iOS/phone friendly, which disappointed me.
+- It was pointed out to me that the look if this log is not very phone friendly, which disappointed me.
 It is just a default GitHub theme and I thought they assured that...
 I haven't changed theme yet since I don't know which are good if any, so I haven't decided on how to go forward with that.

 - Feedback is tricky.
 Thursday afternoon my time I posted an [email to the curl-users](https://curl.se/mail/archive-2022-01/0043.html) mailing list and